software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 Here's how the Product Owner is describing the Sprint 1 goals in the Sprint Planning event:

 > "Let's start from the basics.
-We need a simple web application which allows the user to add a reading recommendation and list the added reading recommendations.
-In addition, to be able to manage the added reading recommendations, the user should also be able to edit and delete reading recommendations.
+We need a simple web application which allows the teacher to add, list, edit and delete quizzes.
 >
-> When the user opens the application on a web browser, there should be page where the added reading recommendations are listed.
-There should also be a link that says "Add a reading recommendation" which takes the user to another page, where they can add a reading recommendation using a form.
+> When the teacher opens the application on a web browser, there should be page where the added quizzes are listed.
+There should also be a link that says "Add a quiz" which takes the teacher to another page, where they can add a quiz using a form.
 >
-> For now, it is enough that a reading recommendation has a title, for example "The 2020 Scrum Guide", a link, for example "https://scrumguides.org/scrum-guide.html" and a short description, for example "All you need to know about Scrum".
+> For now, it is enough that a quiz has a name, for example "The capital cities of Europe", a description, for example "Learn the capital cities of the European countries".
 Each of these should have field on the form and they should be displayed on the list.
-The user should not be able to add a reading recommendation with a blank title, link or description.
-Also, the link should be a valid link.
+The user should not be able to add a quiz with a blank title or description.
 >
-> It would be convinient that the user could edit the added reading recommendation if, for example they made a typo in the title or the description.
-The reading recommendation list should have an "Edit" link next to each reading recommendation.
-The link should take the user to an edit form, where they can edit all the added information.
+> It would be convinient that the teacher could edit the added quizzes if, for example they made a typo in the quiz name or description.
+The quiz list should have an "Edit" link next to each quiz.
+The link should take the teacher to an edit form, where they can edit all the added information of the quiz.
 >
-> The user should also be able to get rid of reading recommendations they don't need.
-Next to the "Edit" link, there should be a "Delete" button in the reading recommendation list.
-When the user clicks the button, the reading recommendation should be deleted."
+> The teacher should also be able to get rid of quizzes they don't need.
+Next to the "Edit" link, there should be a "Delete" button in the quiz list.
+When the user clicks the button, the quiz should be deleted."
 >
 > -- The Product Owner

 After some discussion the Scrum Team came up with the following user stories:

-1. As a user I want to add a reading recommendation so that I can gather a collection of recommendations
+1. As a teacher, I want to add a quiz so that my students can learn about course-related topics
-2. As a user I want to list the added reading recommendations so that I can find interesting things to read
+2. As a teacher, I want to list the added quizzes so that I know which quizzes are added
-3. As a user I want to be able to edit a reading recommendation so that I can change its information
+3. As a teacher, I want to be able to edit a quiz so that I can change its information
-4. As a user I want to be able to delete a reading recommendation so that I can get rid of recommendations I don't need
+4. As a teacher, I want to be able to delete a quiz so that I can get rid of quizzes I don't need

 The order of the user stories represent the priotity provided by the Product Owner.
 That is, this should be the order of the user stories in the Product Backlog.
 The Developers should also implement the user stories in this order.

 For the _first user story_, the Developers came up with the following tasks:

-1. Add a ReadingRecommendation JPA entity class with id, title, link and description attributes, and a ReadingRecommendationRepository JPA repository class
+1. Add a Quiz JPA entity class with id, name and description attributes, and a QuizRepository JPA repository class
-2. Add Thymeleaf template for the reading recommendation submission form containing fields for title, link and description
+2. Add Thymeleaf template for the quiz submission form containing fields for title, link and description
-3. Add ReadingRecommendationController controller class and a method for rendering the reading recommendation submission form
+3. Add QuizController controller class and a method for rendering the quiz submission form
-4. Add a method for the ReadingRecommendationController class that saves the reading recommendation to the database
+4. Add a method for the QuizController class that saves the quiz to the database
-5. Add validation for reading recommendation title, link and description
+5. Add validation for quiz name and description

 For the _second user story_, the Developers came up with the following tasks:

-1. Add Thymeleaf template for listing the added reading recommendations with title, link and description
+1. Add Thymeleaf template for listing the added quizzes with title, link and description
-2. Add a method for rendering the reading recommendation list for the ReadingRecommendationController class
+2. Add a method for rendering the quiz list for the QuizController class
-3. Add a link to the reading recommendation list page to the navigation bar
+3. Add a link to the quiz list page to the navigation bar

 These are the user stories, that you will be working on as a team during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.